albertomurillo/Stouts.rabbitmq/README.md

 Ansible role which manage RabbitMQ.
-This is a fork from [Stouts.rabbitmq](https://github.com/Stouts/Stouts.rabbitmq) but installs rabbitmq and erlang from `@centos-openstack-newton` repository (Useful when installing rabbitmq and OpenStack on the same node)
+This is a fork from [Stouts.rabbitmq](https://github.com/Stouts/Stouts.rabbitmq) but installs rabbitmq and erlang from `@centos-openstack-rocky` repository (Useful when installing rabbitmq and OpenStack on the same node)

 #### Variables